mohitpai/journey-optimizer.en/help/using/building-journeys/testing-the-journey.md

 >title="Test mode logs"
 >abstract="The Show log button displays test results in JSON format.
 These results display the number of individuals inside the journey and their status."

 The **[!UICONTROL Show log]** button allows you to view the test results.
-This page displays the journey’s current information in JSON format.
+This page displays the journey's current information in JSON format.
 A button allows you to copy entire nodes.
-You need to manually refresh the page to update the journey’s test results.
+You need to manually refresh the page to update the journey's test results.

 ![](assets/journeytest3.png)